c0dexter/chronews/README.md

 ### Known issues
 - API's issues with sending a broken text of article long description.
 Missing letters with polish diacritical signs.
-- Limited requests to the API: up to 1000 requests.
+- Limited requests to the API: up to 1000 requests (in the free, developer version).

 ### Information from the author
 > Notice that this is a very beginning version of the app and it's still developing